Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Completing the proofs (exponential mixing of and resonances of )

 It only remains to deduce Proposition~\ref{dolgo} from Lemma~ \ref{dolgolemma}.

 \begin{proof}[Proof of Proposition~\ref{dolgo}] We shall use several times the trivial observation that if $0<\hat \eta < \eta$ are small enough then for any $D >1$ we have

-We introduce an auxiliary norm in order to handle the\footnote{ In \cite{GLP} another approach was used to address this issue, involving an auxiliary norm $\|\cdot\|^*$ based on exact stable leaves (bypassing the neutral norm, using the resolvent) which may be problematic here since the stable foliation is only measurable.
-See \cite[Lemma 7.4, Lemma 7.8, just after (7.4)]{GLP}.} $|z|$ factor in \eqref{eq:neutral R} which is much larger than the $b^{-\gamma_0}$ decay from the Dolgopyat Lemma~\ref{dolgolemma}.
+We introduce an auxiliary norm in order to handle the\footnote{ In \cite{GLP} another approach was used to address this issue, involving an auxiliary norm $\|\cdot\|^*$ based on exact stable leaves (bypassing the neutral norm, using the resolvent).
+See \cite[Lemma 7.4, Lemma 7.8, just after (7.4)]{GLP}.} $|z|$ factor in \eqref{eq:neutral R} which is much larger than the $|b|^{-\gamma_{Do}}$ decay from the Dolgopyat Lemma~\ref{dolgolemma}.
 For fixed $|b|\ge 1$ and $\oldh\in \cC^1(\Omega_0)$, set

 We shall prove Proposition~ \ref{dolgo} for the norm $\|\cdot\|_*$.
-We first check that this is sufficient: For $M >L>1$, if $a \in [a_0,a_1]$ and $|b|\ge b_0\ge 1$, where $a_0$, $a_1$, $b_0$, $0<c_1<c_2$, and $\upsilon$ are as in Proposition~ \ref{dolgo} for $\|\cdot\|_*$, we have for $c\in [c_1, c_2]$ and $m = [c \ln b]$,
+We first check that this is sufficient: For $M >L>1$, if $a \in [a_0,a_1]$ and $|b|\ge b_0\ge 1$, where $a_0$, $a_1$, $b_0$, $0<c_1<c_2$, and $\upsilon_{Do}$ are as in Proposition~ \ref{dolgo} for $\|\cdot\|_*$, we have for $c\in [c_1, c_2]$ and $m = [c \ln b]$,

-where we used in the first inequality the fact that $ \|\cdot\|_\cB \le |b| \|\cdot\|_*$), in the second inequality Proposition~ \ref{dolgo} with the bound $|b |(1+ a^{-1} \upsilon)^{-Lm}\le 1$ for $L$ large enough, and in the last inequality Proposition~ \ref{dolgo} with $\|\cdot \|_{*} \le \|\cdot \|_{\cB}$.
-Taking large enough $M/L$ and small enough $0<\hat \upsilon <\upsilon$ (recalling \eqref{trivv}), we have proved
+where we used in the first inequality the fact that $ \|\cdot\|_\cB \le |b| \|\cdot\|_*$), in the second inequality Proposition~ \ref{dolgo} with the bound $|b |(1+ a^{-1} \upsilon_{Do})^{-Lm}\le 1$ for $L$ large enough, and in the last inequality Proposition~ \ref{dolgo} with $\|\cdot \|_{*} \le \|\cdot \|_{\cB}$.
+Taking large enough $M/L$ and small enough $0<\hat \upsilon_{Do} <\upsilon_{Do}$ (recalling \eqref{trivv}), we have proved

-for some $\hat \upsilon >0$ and $\hat c_1 < \hat c_2$, all $|b| \ge b_0$, $a\in [a_0, a_1]$, any $\hat c_1 <\hat c < \hat c_2$, and $n=[\hat c \ln b]$.
+for some $\hat \upsilon_{Do} >0$ and $\hat c_1 < \hat c_2$, all $|b| \ge b_0$, $a\in [a_0, a_1]$, any $\hat c_1 <\hat c < \hat c_2$, and $n=[\hat c \ln b]$.